 Susan has focused on patient treatment and educating the medical community on lymphatic disorders and patient treatment throughout her career.
-Currently practice in a hospital based outpatient Lymphedema and wound clinic, she is developing the oncology rehabilitation program with a focus on lymphedema.
+Currently practicing in a hospital-based outpatient lymphedema and wound clinic, she is developing an oncology rehabilitation program with a focus on lipedema and lymphedema.
 Susan joined Monarch Continuing Education as an instructor in 2017.
-Professional memberships: APTA 1998 to present; Oncology Section APTA to present; National Lymphedema Network; PTA Special Interest Group KPTA
+Her professional memberships include APTA 1998 to present; Oncology Section APTA to present; National Lymphedema Network; and PTA Special Interest Group KPT.

 Tara Riddle, MOT, CLT, OTR/L, graduated from Virginia Tech with a B.S. in Biological Sciences and in 2009 received a post-graduate certificate in Rural Health from East Tennessee State University.
 She was part of the inaugural Master of Occupational Therapy class at Radford University and Graduated in 2011.
 She is married to her husband, William Riddle, and they have a one-year-old daughter, Claire.
 Tara enjoys reading and music, especially the band Phish.

 Dr. Harry McCoy was born in Norfolk, Virginia.
 He received a B.A. in psychology at the University of Virginia and attended the University of Virginia Medical School, where he obtained his M.D.
 Dr. McCoy did his internship, residency, and then a four-year fellowship in hematology and oncology at the University of Florida.
 He is board-certified in medical oncology, hematology, internal medicine and hospice, and palliative care.

 Dr. McCoy has multiple scientific publications.
 With a broad interest in hematology, oncology, and in palliative care, he has been a hospice director for many years.

 Dr. McCoy is married and has two children.
 He and his family enjoy living in the New River Valley.